apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 When referencing a blueprint, if a version number is not specified the latest non-snapshot version will be loaded when an entity is instantiated.

+### CLI Options

+The `brooklyn` CLI includes several commands for working with the catalog.

+* `--catalogAdd <file.bom>` will add the catalog items in the `bom` file
+* `--catalogReset` will reset the catalog to the initial state (based on `brooklyn/default.catalog.bom` on the classpath, by default in a dist in the `conf/` directory)
+* `--catalogInitial <file.bom>` will set the catalog items to use on first run, on a catalog reset, or if persistence is off

+If [persistence](../persistence/) is enabled, catalog additions will remain between runs.
+For more information on these commands, run `brooklyn help launch`.

 <!--